-A board complaint can be filed against a nurse by anyone, for example, a patient, a patient's family member, a colleague or an employer.
-You may or may not know the identity of your accuser and the complaint can be filed anonymously.
+A board complaint can be filed against an NP by various parties, for example, a patient, a patient's family member, a colleague or an employer.
+You may or may not know the identity of your accuser, and the complaint can be filed anonymously.